 But placed in full sun, teak will weather.
 So you’ll have to weigh the risk of mold versus your desired visual effect.
 If you do decide to oil, you’ll need to do it once or twice a year to preserve the color.
 All oils are not created equal, so ask the vendor for specific product recommendations.

 5. Cleaning Teak Furniture

-Teak furniture needs to be cleaned at least once a year to remove dirt, dust and stains.
-This is something you can do yourself with a diluted household cleanser and a bristle brush.
+Teak furniture needs to be cleaned at least once a year to remove dirt, dust, and stains.
+This is something you can do yourself with a diluted household cleaner and a bristle brush.
 Ask your vendor which detergent you should use based on the finish you’ve chosen.

-Eventually someone is going to spill red wine or drip salad dressing on your furniture.
-In those cases be prepared to use a special teak cleanser to remove the stain.
+Eventually, someone is going to spill red wine or drip salad dressing on your furniture.
+In those cases be prepared to use a special teak cleaner to remove the stain.
 In extreme cases — and also in the case of a nasty scratch — mild sanding may be needed.
 But again, ask the manufacturer before working on the blemish.